Table of Contents

-This pie crust with butter is so easy to make that once you have tried it you will find it very hard to go back to using shop bought pie pastry.
+This meat pie pastry recipe is so easy to make that once you have tried it you will find it very hard to go back to using shop bought butter pastry.
 I still keep a few of those rolls in the freezer for emergencies, but they just don’t have the same texture or flavor of this hot water flaky butter pastry.

 Top Tips for homemade Hot Water Flaky Butter Pastry

 - Relax!
 This is the easiest pastry you will ever make.

 - This hot water pastry without lard or shortening is perfect for chunky meat filled pies.

 - Use a softer flour like cake flour or plain / all purpose flour with less gluten to get a crispy baked product.
 Bread flour will make it too tough.